mgedmin/mgp2pdf/README.rst

 .. _MagicPoint: http://member.wide.ad.jp/wg/mgp/

-It supports only a subset of MagicPoint, specifically, the subset I used in my slides.
+It supports only a subset of MagicPoint, specifically, the subset I've used in my slides so far.
+If you send me your slide decks, I'll make mgp2pdf handle them too.

+SUPPORT.rst has a list of supported and unsupported features.

+BUGS.rst has a list of known bugs.

 Installation